 How Small Business Loans Affect Mortgage Approval

 Mortgage lenders will always look for stable credit when deciding on a mortgage approval.
+Small business owners may face additional challenges when applying for mortgages due to their complex financial situations and the need for extensive documentation.

 Business loans don’t figure into the math when requesting a mortgage.
 Especially if the loan is in the service of a limited liability company.